 - Ipsos Healthcare Report (March 2017): This infographic summaries the results of an international survey of consumers on adoption of connected health and devices.
 It also takes a deep dive into attitudes of people with diabetes and connected health.

-- NEW!
-HIMSS and PCHAlliance comment on Quality Payment Program Year 2 NPRM (August 22, 2017) In a letter to Center for Medicare and Medicaid Services Administrator, Seema Verma, HIMSS and PCHAlliance joined together in offering comments to the CY 2018 Updates to the Quality Payment Program (QPP) Notice of Proposed Rule-Making (NPRM).
+- HIMSS and PCHAlliance comment on Quality Payment Program Year 2 NPRM (August 22, 2017) In a letter to Center for Medicare and Medicaid Services Administrator, Seema Verma, HIMSS and PCHAlliance joined together in offering comments to the CY 2018 Updates to the Quality Payment Program (QPP) Notice of Proposed Rule-Making (NPRM).